calubrecht/CrimsonSkies/README.md

   - Ubuntu 14.04
   - Rasbian for use with the RaspberryPi

-I am developing and testing on both of the above servers.
-The current development server which is playable and will reflect the latest commits here is at (it start eloving from stock ROM'ish while I work through initial changes):
+I am developing and testing on both of the above servers OS's.
+The current development server which is playable and will reflect the latest commits here is at (it will start eloving from stock ROM'ish while I work through initial changes):

   - 66.244.102.112 port 4000

-This isn't advertised with Mud Connector or anywhere, just here for anyone interested while I work on it.
-The first things I will be working on is cleaning up formatting, removing some small stuff I didn't think fit a RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, spells and skills.
+This isn't advertised with Mud Connector or anywhere else, just here for anyone interested while I work on it.
+The first things
+I will be working on is cleaning up formatting, removing some small stuff I didn't think fit a RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, spells and skills.